 Row 2: Ch3, 1 Elizabeth Stitch in every other stitch across the entire row, turn.

-Row 3: Ch3, 1 Elizabeth Stitch in every other stitch across the entire row, turn. across the entire row with the last stitch being worked under the turning chain, turn.
+Row 3: Ch3, 1 Elizabeth Stitch in every other stitch across the entire row with the last stitch being worked under the turning chain, turn.

 Fold in half and stitch together using the whip stitch, leaving a space for your thumb to go through (for me that was about 2.75” up for the edge of the cuff, leaving about 1.75” for the hole above and then stitch up the last 1”).